defgsus/parking-scraper/README.md

 ![sample curve](./sample-curve.png)

+The archived numbers can be found in the [parking-data](https://github.com/defgsus/parking-data) repository.

 This is just a simple scraper.
 It takes web-sites or api endpoints and collects json-compatible data which is then stored to json files with the filename being the timestamp.